 Using the right hardware

-Our latest camera, supplied by Cornell Lab of Ornithology in 2019, is an Axis P5635-E MkII PTZ.
+Our latest camera, supplied by the Cornell Lab of Ornithology in 2024, is an Axis P5676-LE PTZ replacing the Axis P5635-E MkII PTZ which was installed by Cornell in 2019.

-The camera can be panned up to 360 degrees remotely and has night vision which is supplied by a separate piece of equipment.
-This allows us to widen the camera scope and keep the chick in view as much as possible, even while wandering outside the nest and at night.
+The camera can be panned up to 360 degrees remotely and has night vision internally in the cam.
+The previous cam had an external IR light.
+Panning allows us to widen the camera scope and keep the chick in view as much as possible, even while wandering outside the nest.
+Currently, panning is controlled by designated camera operators.

 Seeing at night

 The ‘light’ is an infrared illuminator or IR light that turns on automatically when light conditions are low.
-You can hear it clicking on at night when it is getting dark.
 It has a 120 degrees lens that the detection system uses to pick up thermal radiation in the infrared part of the electromagnetic spectrum.
 Heat emitted by the scene is detected and converted into electronic signals which is then processed to produce an image.
+The Axis P5676 uses Forensic WDR, Lightfinder 2.0, IR Illumination to ‘see’ at night and is invisible and harmless to people and birds under normal use.

 The IR is 850 nm wavelength and is invisible and harmless to people and birds under normal use.
 As a further precaution the IR is mounted above the camera to ensure that albatross are not able to walk up and stare into it.